Hyhello/create-wetpl/README.md

 ## Usage

-To create a new project using create-wetpl, simply run the following command in your terminal:
+To create a new project using `create-wetpl`, simply run the following command in your terminal:

 ```sh
 npm create wetpl@latest